nav-x-llc/nav-x-docs/en/business-central/creditcard/index.md

 ### Supported Countries

-We currently support the following countries: *Canada* and *United States*
+We currently support the following countries: *Canada*, *Mexico*, and *United States*

 ## How to start

 ### Getting Started

-We describe the entire process of setting up NAV-X Credit Card to start managing your credit card processing quickly.
+We describe the entire process of setting up NAV-X Credit Card to start managing your ACH and credit card processing quickly.
 If you just want to get started, please follow our documentation in our [Getting Started](getting-started.md) section.

 ### How to

-Whether you have just completed the initial setup or are processing credit cards for a while already, you can find a series of articles describing the main processes in our **How To** section.
+Whether you have just completed the initial setup or are processing ACH payments or credit cards for a while already, you can find a series of articles describing the main processes in our **How To** section.

 We are expanding this section periodically.